timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 Reducing motion referees to animations that involve a lot of translations and scaling.
 When turned on the system replaces most of these with simple cross fade animations.
 If you also use animations that rely heavily on transforms in your app you should check for this property and provide crossfade alternatives.

 ### Reduce Transparency
-Semi transparent background have been a heavily used design element since iOS 7.
+Semi transparent backgrounds have been a heavily used design element since iOS 7.
 They can be nice to provide a sense of hierarchy, and make views more unique.
 However they don't always offer the best contrast.
 When this setting is turned on apps should always display text with a solid background, and dim the background behind partial modal views to create more contrast.

 ## Layout Changes
 For a visual user it is easy to understand when a new information appears on screen.
-VoiceOver users however might not have the changing element highlighted, causing them to miss it.
+VoiceOver users however might not have the changing element in focus, causing them to miss this information.
 For those changes we can post one of the following Notifications to UIAccessibility:

 ```swift
 UIAccessibility.post(notification: .layoutChanged, argument: updatedView)
 UIAccessibility.post(notification: .screenChanged, argument: newScreen)
 UIAccessibility.post(notification: .announcement, argument: NSLocalizedString("Your Announcement", comment: "..."))
 ```
-Most of the time you will post that the `layoutChanged` Notification, here you can pass the subview that has changed or newly appeared on screen and VoiceOver will directly focus on it and read it to the user.
+Most of the time you will post the `layoutChanged` Notification, here you can pass the subview that has changed or newly appeared on screen and VoiceOver will directly focus on it and read it to the user.
+If you pass `nil` it will simply focus on the first view in the hierarchy.
-The `screenChanged` Notification is useful when you present a new ViewController as modal, otherwise VoiceOver will automatically focus on the new screen.
+The `screenChanged` Notification is useful when you present a new ViewController as modal.
+If it's not a modal presentation VoiceOver will automatically focus on the new screen.
-Lastly the `announcement` Notification can be used to read out text to the user, this can be useful when there is no UI change, or only a temporary view like a toast.
+Lastly the `announcement` Notification can be used to read out text to the user, this can be useful when there is no UI change, or a temporary view is displayed, for example a toast.

 ## Gestures
 The following are some gestures VoiceOver users can perform to interact with certain elements more directly.
 It is helpful to add a hint to the element that you are implementing these gestures for.

 ### Increment & Decrement
-As discussed above an element can be adjustable, like a stepper where the user increments and decrements the value.
-This can also be used to navigate through a carousel view, or if you have some custom value like a rating.
-Once you set the `adjustable` trait on the element you can override the following two methods to implement your custom increment / decrement behavior:
+As discussed above an element can be adjustable, for example a stepper where the user increments and decrements the value.
+This can also be used to navigate through a carousel view, or if you have some custom input view like a rating.
+Once you set the `adjustable` trait on the element, the system automatically appends to your hint, and you can override the following two methods to implement your custom increment / decrement behavior:

 ```swift'
 override func accessibilityIncrement() {